PixelogicDev/gruveebackend/README-Support/FUNCTIONS.md

 # Grüvee Functions Documentation

 ### This file contains a list of all the functions we have, what they do, and their requests and responses.
+This is a living document that will be updated as much as possible!

 ## Functions
 ### **AuthorizeWithApple** - */authorizeWithApple*